Amazon Now - A Driver Support Case Study

 Qualitative Outcomes

-Eliminated support-related delivery delays, enabling drivers to meet 30-minute commitments
+Driver Impact: Eliminated support-related delivery delays, enabling drivers to meet 30-minute commitments with transparent, faster resolution options.

-Faster issue identification and resolution with better contextual information
+Agent Experience: Faster issue identification and resolution with better contextual information, reduced escalations, and enhanced ability to provide proactive support.

 Long-Term Impact